Because appointments can be brief, it's a good idea to come prepared.

 What you can do in the meantime

-Before your appointment, keep a journal of the food and beverages you eat, how many times a day you pass gas, and any other symptoms you experience.
+Keep a journal of what you eat and drink, how many times a day you pass gas, and any other symptoms you experience.
 Bring the journal to your appointment.
 It can help your doctor determine whether there's a connection between your gas or gas pains and your diet.